geo-ant/varpro/README.md

 Put simply, separable models are nonlinear functions which can be written as a *linear combination* of some *nonlinear* basis functions.
-A common use case for VarPro is e.g. fitting sums of exponentials, which is a notoriously ill-conditioned problem.
+A common use case for `varpro` is e.g. fitting sums of exponentials, which is a notoriously ill-conditioned problem.

 ### What is VarPro?